abeytom/goson/README.md

 	//delete [mutable].
 The key1 & key2 are not nested; they are siblings mapNode.DeleteKeys("key1","key2")

-	// use json.Marshall or yaml.Marshall to split the contents
+	// use json.Marshall or yaml.Marshall to write the contents
 	b, err := json.Marshal(mapNode.Object)
 	// or
 	b, err := json.Marshal(mapNode.GetMap("menu").Object)